Dvigrad Ruins: The Abandoned Town in Istria

 The History of Dvigrad

 There are numerous exciting legends about the ruined city.
 Even the infamous pirate Captain Henry Morgan is said to have hidden his treasure from the Caribbean in Dvigrad Castle when he fled from the English into the Limski Channel.
-To this day, however, this pirate treasure has not been found.
+Until now, however, this pirate treasure has not been found.
 Instead, the “Route of Captain Morgan” takes cyclists from Rovinj to the most beautiful places in the area to the ruined town of Dvigrad.

 Near the ruined town of Dvigrad you will find some nice accommodations.
 Most of the places to stay are privately owned apartments or cottages in a quiet location.
 If you are looking for tips for accommodations near Dvigrad, then we can give you these recommendations on the way…It’s worth a look!